mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

           **Wall**

 name:     Oak in the Nemeton
-text:     **Aspect**: Friendly minions nearby your General have +1⚔️.
+text:     **Aspect**: Allied minions nearby your General have +1⚔️.
 Your General cannot attack.

 name:     Polarity
 text:     Switch any minion's ⚔️ and ❤️.